h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/k.rst

 In K-Means, a "cluster" refers to groups of data in a dataset that are similar to one another.
 The K-Means algorithm finds clusters and cluster centers in a set of unlabled data.

 This option specifies the maximum number of clusters that K-Means will form.
 If ``estimate_k`` is disabled, the model will find :math:`k` centroids, otherwise it will find up to :math:`k` centroids.
-This value defaults to 1.
+This parameter is required and has no default value.

 Related Parameters
 ~~~~~~~~~~~~~~~~~~